nicklima/nameko-devex/gateapi/web/README.md

 I changed a little the home page layout.

-I just created a new menu (positioned in the middle of the page) because the old menu was very odd and not friendly.
+I just created a new menu (positioned in the middle of the page) because the old menu was odd and not friendly.

 ### Property Page: